ARU300/SummerProject/README.md

 **You are expected to design, code, and present to the class a programming project that has a purpose** *(solves a real problem)* **for a real life user.**

 ## **Introduction**
 * **Detailed** description of your project including *user/s* and *user requirements*.
+  * Our Project is a stock prediction tool that utilises `Machine Learning` algorithms in order to forecast the stock market changes for a certain period of time in the future.
+Users would be anyone over the age of **18** attempting to build or to improve their *financial portfolio*.
+Our tool will aid them in investing and buying shares from companies as well allowing them to maximise the profits and minimise their losses.
+It also allows more inexperienced users to attain an understading of the movement of the **Stock Market** allowing them to make informed decisions about their future.

 * **Detailed** description of your *aims* – `SMART` objectives
+  * Our aims are to develop the tool as a `python package` and upload it to `PyPi` as an open source package for use all around the world.
+We want to allow for multiple different `algorithms` to be used thorugh the use of multiple `function` and `iteration` to make the results as accurate and reliable as possible.
+We expect the package to be finished within 3/4 weeks with `v0.1-alpha` already being released on `GitHub` as a pre-release.
+Release `v1.0` is expected to be our initial release and first fully functional version released in 3/4 weeks and then after that we shall use user feedback in the form of `issues` and `pull requests` on `GitHub` in order to improve the project.

 ### Description of current system in place or lack of system.

 * Who are the users?
+  * The users are people interested in **finance** or the **economy** and our tool can be easily integrated in websites using the `Django` framework for python or in applications on desktop using `Cython/CPython` and `C++` or mobile through `Java` *(with *`Jython`*)* and `Swift`.

 ## Design